Fukuoka, Japan cruises

 Zooming off to the reconstructed Kokura Castle by bullet train is another possibility.
 It’s built on the site of the original fortification which dates back 400 years, and its museum includes centuries-old weapons and armor.
 Another glimpse back in time awaits at the Moji-ku historical district nearby which looks across to the island of Honshu.
 Here, many brick buildings from the Meiji and Taisho periods (1872 to 1931) have been carefully preserved, including shipping offices, banks and the local railway station.

-If you’re here in April or May, a trip out to the Kawachi Wisteria Tunnels might be at the top of your to-do list.
+If you’re here in April or May, a trip out to the Kawachi Wisteria Tunnels might be at the top of your ‘to do’ list.
 Vast numbers of pink, purple and white flowers have been meticulously landscaped to create vast fragrant tunnels the length of a football pitch.
 Closer to the port itself, and a delight all year round, is Noko Island.
-Sitting in Hakata Bay, it’s a jumble of beautiful flower paths, grand lawn and the intriguing memory lane filled with a collection of nostalgic retro exhibits.
+Sitting in Hakata Bay, it’s a jumble of beautiful flower paths, grand lawn and the intriguing “memory lane” filled with a collection of nostalgic retro exhibits.

-Countless picturesque green spaces include Ohori Park with its manicured traditional Japanese garden with mini waterfalls and wooden bridge.
+Countless picturesque green spaces include Ohori Park with its manicured traditional Japanese Garden, with its mini waterfalls and wooden bridge.
 Other interesting discoveries include the Fukuoka Art Museum, and Kyushu National Museum, an incredible blue glass structure whose exhibits explore Japanese culture in the context of Asia as a whole.
 If there’s still time, try the seasoned cod roe (mentaiko), a local specialty.